bwaidelich/Neos.Cqrs/Tutorial.md

     public function reset(): void
     {
-        // TODO: reset the projector state
+        // TODO: reset the projector state, will be invoked when the projection is replayed }
-    }

     public function whenUserWasNotified(UserWasNotified $event): void